davenewza/tech-radar/README.md

  - **Explore** — This technology has potential and is worth experimenting with during growth time (i.e. an X-Lab project, SoapBox session, or Lunch & Learn presentation) and/or by trialing on a prototype project or something similar.

  - **Endure** — This is no longer how we do things.
-It is acceptable for this to still be used in development where it is a standard on existing projects or products, but don't adopt it for new endevours, and consider migrating away from it wherever possible.
+It is acceptable for this to still be used in development where it is a standard, but don't adopt it for new endeavours, and consider migrating away from it wherever possible.

  - **Retire** — Don't use this technology!
 If you are using it then you should be spending some time migrating away from this.